History of colonialism: Role of the Soviet Union and China

 The Soviet Union was a main supporter of decolonization movements and communist parties across the world that denounced imperialism and colonization.
 While the Non-Aligned Movement, created in 1961 following the Bandung 1955 Conference, was supposedly neutral, the "Third World" being opposed to both the "First" and the "Second" Worlds, geopolitical concerns, as well as the refusal of the U.S. to support decolonization movements against its NATO European allies, led the national liberation movements to look increasingly toward the East.
 However, China's appearance on the world scene, under the leadership of Mao Zedong, created a rupture between the Soviet and Chinese factions in Communist parties around the world, all of which opposed imperialism.
 Cuba, with Soviet financing, send combat troops to help left-wing independence movements in Angola and Mozambique.

 Globally, the non-aligned movement, led by Jawaharlal Nehru (India), Josip Broz Tito (Yugoslavia) and Gamal Abdel Nasser (Egypt) tried to create a block of nations powerful enough to be dependent on neither the United States nor the Soviet Union, but finally tilted towards the Soviet Union, while smaller independence movements, both by strategic necessity and ideological choice, were supported either by Moscow or by Beijing.
 Few independence movements were totally independent of foreign aid.
 In the 1960s and 1970s, Leonid Brezhnev and Mao Zedong gave influential support to those newly African governments which many became one-party socialist states.

-Public awareness

-According to Dietmar Rothermund, there is a lack of public awareness about the colonial history in Britain and France.